The unexpected (and normal) emotions of business transition planning

 Minimizing succession stress for loved ones

-The exhaustion of selling, the relief of closing
+The exhaustion of selling

 Going through the selling process can be taxing on both mind and body, Vella says, but what helps is identifying the goals of the business upfront so you can weed out successors or buyers who don’t meet those criteria.

-Due diligence is another part of the selling process that can be laborious for managers who don’t prepare for it “Years in advance, business owners should be putting their financials in a data room and anticipate the questions they’ll be asked about their data and the hundreds of documents they have on file,” Vella says.
+Due diligence is another part of the selling process that can be laborious for managers who don’t prepare for it.
+“Years in advance, business owners should be putting their financials in a data room and anticipate the questions they’ll be asked about their data and the hundreds of documents they have on file,” Vella says.